Test ID: CBBRP Coxiella burnetii (Q fever), Molecular Detection, PCR, Blood

 Specimen Type

-The high sensitivity of amplification by PCR requires the specimen to be processed in an environment in which contamination of the specimen by Coxiella burnetii DNA is unlikely.
+The high sensitivity of amplification by polymerase chain reaction requires the specimen to be processed in an environment in which contamination of the specimen by Coxiella burnetii DNA is unlikely.

 Container/Tube: